-Registered Nurses (RNs) who have baccalaureate-level degrees and hope to specialize as family nurse practitioners, forensic nurses or nurse educators must pursue Master of Science in Nursing (MSN) degrees to become Advanced Practice Registered Nurses (APRNs).
+Registered Nurses (RNs) who have baccalaureate-level degrees and hope to specialize as family nurse practitioners, forensic nurses or nurse educators must pursue a Master of Science in Nursing (MSN) degree to become Advanced Practice Registered Nurses (APRNs).
 RNs focus on bedside care, teaching patients to manage at-home care and conducting general health screenings.
-APRNs, in contrast, can run their own medical practices, provide critical links between healthcare and the judicial system and train the future generations of nurses.
+APRNs, in contrast, can run their own medical practices, provide critical links between healthcare and the judicial system and train future generations of nurses.

 The program of study that allows RNs to transition to MSN degrees builds on the Bachelor of Science in Nursing (BSN) degree studies.
 MSN degree programs focus on nursing theory and concepts, leadership skills, business acumen, and healthcare policy.
 Students build skills and competencies by spending time in classrooms, online, and in a clinical setting to concentrate on specialties.
 Students learn how to thrive in increasingly complex clinical environments.

 At the heart of APRN education are MSN programs that boost nursing education to deliver innovative practices, an appreciation for lifelong learning, and changes for improved healthcare outcomes.
-Students enrolled in Duquesne University’s online MSN program learn the roles of APRNs through the eyes of seasoned professionals who have practical experience and broad knowledge of various healthcare positions.
+Students enrolled in Duquesne University’s online MSN program learn the roles of APRNs through the eyes of seasoned professionals who have the practical experience and broad knowledge of various healthcare positions.

 “Master’s education prepares nurses for flexible leadership and critical action within complex, changing systems, including health, educational, and organizational systems,” the American College of Nursing said in its “The Essentials of Master’s Education in Nursing” report.
 “Master’s education equips nurses with valuable knowledge and skills to lead change, promote health, and elevate care in various roles and settings.”